Doing the right thing for #allthecats and the people who care for them

-The Million Cat Challenge is a shelter-based campaign to save the lives of one million cats in North America over five years.
+The Million Cat Challenge launched in 2014 as a shelter-based campaign to save the lives of one million cats in North America over five years.
 When the more than 1,000 participating animal shelters across North America reached and exceeded that goal a full year early, an even bolder goal was conceived: #allthecats.

 This life-saving campaign is a joint project of the UC Davis Koret Shelter Medicine Program and the Maddie’s Shelter Medicine Program at the University of Florida, led by Drs.
 Kate Hurley and Julie Levy.
 It is supported by the generosity of Maddie's Fund.
 Read More

 Our Five Key Initiatives

 These five initiatives to save cats’ lives were pioneered by shelters across North America.
 They offer choices for shelters of every size and type to balance intake, humane capacity within the shelter, and live release.